-The market risk of the fund may not be more than doubled through the use of derivatives ("market risk limit").
-Market risk is the risk of loss arising from fluctuations in the market values of assets held in the fund that are attributable to changes in variable market prices and rates such as interest rates, exchange rates and the prices of equities and commodities, or to changes in the creditworthiness of an issuer.
+The market risk may not be more than doubled through the use of derivatives in the master fund and in this feeder fund ("market risk limit").
+Market risk is the risk of loss arising from fluctuations in the market values of assets held in the feeder fund that are attributable to changes in variable market prices and rates such as interest rates, exchange rates and the prices of equities and commodities, or to changes in the creditworthiness of an issuer.
 The Company must comply with the market risk limit on an ongoing basis.
 It must determine on a daily basis the extent to which the market risk limit has been reached as provided for by law, specifically the Regulation on Risk management and risk measurement when using Derivatives, securities loans and repurchase agreement transactions in investment undertakings according to the German Investment Code ("Derivatives Regulation").

-Precise details on which derivatives the Company may acquire for the account of the fund, and on the method being used for determining the extent to which the market risk limit has been reached, are presented in the "Derivatives" section in the special section.
+Precise details on which derivatives the Company may acquire for the account of the feeder fund, and on the method being used for determining the extent to which the market risk limit has been reached, are presented in the "Derivatives" section in the special section.